Quantum for fundamental scientific discovery

 Discovery of axions would re-write the laws of particle physics and cosmology.

-A strong superconducting magnet will coax dark matter out of hiding and convert axions into light particles inside a superconducting microwave quantum resonator.
-Equipped with ultrasensitive, low-noise quantum electronics, a detector can be tuned to different frequencies corresponding to axions of different masses.
+A strong magnetic field will coax dark matter out of hiding and convert axions into light particles inside a superconducting microwave resonator.
+The detector should be tuned to different frequencies corresponding to axions of different masses to scan over the possible mass of the dark matter.
+When equipped with ultrasensitive, low-noise quantum electronics the experiment can achieve even deeper sensitivity.
 The expected signal is at 10-23 watts or less.

-SQMS is pushing several experiments in collaboration with INFN and other institutions, with cavities and qubits, some of which have already demonstrated world-leading devices and sensitivity and discovery potential for dark sector particles and axion-like particles, and even gravitational waves detection.
+SQMS is pushing several experiments in collaboration with INFN and other institutions, with cavities and qubits, some of which have already demonstrated world-leading devices and sensitivity and discovery potential for dark sector particles and axion-like particles, and even high frequency gravitational waves detection using SRF cavities.